Build up your understanding of California Penal Code Section 25400: Carrying a Concealed Firearm right here.

 - Were not allowed to possess a firearm due to California’s felon with a firearm law

-- Were not allowed to possess a firearm due to a previous violent offense
+- Were not allowed to have a gun due to a previous violent offense

 - Were not lawfully in possession of a firearm